 One of the most dangerous aspects of meth’s effect on sexual behavior is how it increases risky sexual practices.
 The drug’s ability to lower inhibitions often leads people to make decisions they wouldn’t normally make, including having unprotected sex with partners whom they don’t know.
 This puts individuals at high risk for sexually transmitted infections, including HIV, hepatitis, and other diseases.

-The Connection Between Meth And Sex Trafficking
+The Connection Between Meth, Sex Trafficking, And Sexual Abuse

 As people become more reliant on using meth and the addiction becomes more expensive to maintain, some people find themselves trading sex for drugs or money to buy drugs.
-This can quickly escalate into trafficking scenarios where people become trapped in cycles of abuse.
+This can quickly escalate into trafficking scenarios where people become trapped in cycles of use.
 Sex traffickers specifically target people with meth addiction because the drug causes physical dependence and impaired judgment, which makes it harder for victims to recognize dangerous situations or ask for help.

 Reducing Risks When Using Meth And Having Sex